-The claimant/appellant filed an appeal from the August 19, 2020, (reference 04) unemployment insurance decision that concluded claimant was overpaid FPUC unemployment insurance benefits.
-Notices of hearing were mailed to the party's last known addresses of record for a telephone hearing scheduled for October 21, 2021.
-A review of the Appeals Bureau's conference call system indicates that the appellant failed to respond to the hearing notice and provide a telephone number at which appellant could be reached for the scheduled hearing.
+The claimant/appellant filed an appeal from the September 30, 2021, (reference 07) unemployment insurance decision that concluded claimant was overpaid PEUC unemployment insurance benefits.
+Notices of hearing were mailed to the party's last known addresses of record for a telephone hearing scheduled for December 2, 2021.
+A review of the Appeals Bureau's conference call system indicates that the appellant did not call in for the hearing at the number listed.
 Because the claimant/appellant failed to follow the instructions on the notice of hearing, no hearing was held.
 However, official notice was taken of the administrative record, as it relates to benefits claimant has received to date.